Home » Trigonometry Formulas

 Trigonometry Formula, Tricks, Identities, Trigonometric Ratio

-Trigonometry Formula: Trigonometry is a mathematical discipline that examines the relationships between the sides and angles of triangles.
-It has diverse applications in fields like satellite navigation, astronomy, and geography, especially when determining distances using the triangulation method.
+Trigonometry is an important topic in Quantitative Aptitude section of Competitive Examination mainly in SSC, Railways and Defence.
+Trigonometry is a branch of mathematics that examines the relationships between the sides and angles of triangles.
+It has diverse applications in fields like satellite navigation, astronomy, and geography, particularly in determining distances using the triangulation method.

 Trigonometry Formulas